sinagilassi/MolVizr3D/README.md

 * `Customization:` Customize visual aspects such as colors, styles, and labels to suit your specific needs.
 * `Integration:` Seamlessly integrates with other computational chemistry tools and workflows.

-The current version parse only `sdf` files!
+The current version parses only `sdf` files!

 ## Installation